-I earned my PhD in May 2017 from Syracuse University where I was a Humanities Center Fellow and PhD candidate in Composition and Cultural Rhetoric.
+I earned my PhD from Syracuse University where I was a Humanities Center Fellow and PhD candidate in Composition and Cultural Rhetoric.
 I received my M.A. in English from Northeastern University, and a B.A. in English and French from Stetson University.

 Growing up in the predominantly Polish first-ward of Dunkirk, New York, I didn’t know the term working-class.
 But I grew up in a community of laborers — whom I saw working at print shops, ink shops, steel mills, food production plants, and the coal factory.
 This history motivates the work that I do focused on the literacies of everyday life or the connections between community-based identities (particularly working-class identity) and literacy.
 In particular, I’m interested in how marginalized communities deploy literacy for social and political purposes, and how communities can also create ideological and structural change through such practices.
 I am exploring these ideas through my manuscript Writing From “The Wrong Class”: Archiving Labor in the Context of Precarity, as well as through recent multimodal publications such as podcasts, blogs, digital archival projects, academic articles, and more.
 (See my Research page for more of my ongoing work).